timqian/weekly-report/README.md

 ## What is weekly-report

-Recursively inspect dirs inside your working dir and generate beautified commit report of last 7 days.
+1. Recursively find Git repos under your working dir
+1. generate prettified commit report of last 7 days.

 ## When will you need it